-The Student Dress Code was reviewed and revised in May 2019, based on the recommendations of a committee comprised of students, parents, and staff representatives.
+The Student Dress Code was reviewed and revised based on the recommendations of a committee comprised of students, parents, and staff representatives.
 The dress and grooming code for the school district has been established by the Livonia Board of Education and the student body, and has been publicized.
 Dress or grooming which is distracting to or disruptive of the educational process is prohibited.
 The school administration and staff will uphold the following regulations:

 - Extremes of dress, sleepwear, immodest clothing, and extreme hairstyles and hair color are inappropriate.